ShirinStar/quick-guess/README.md

 test the project here: https://shirinstar.github.io/quick-guess/

 ## wireframes
-Here is the initial thinking of how I started, the idea was to focus on simple and intutive user experience that support such a game.:
+Here is the initial thinking of how I started, the idea was to focus on simple and intutive user experience that support such a game:

 wireframes of desktop, mobile and during the process:
 ![alt during the process](https://i.imgur.com/5GOZSE8.png)